barpec12/opal/OPAL/js/Readme.md

 Assume a call to `setX` with a tainted argument.
 At the end of the execution, `x` should be tainted.
 But in the WALA IFDS analysis, this is not the case.

 ## 4. Scalability
 When using `invokeFunction` to call JavaScript from Java, the variable parameters are passed as `Object` and the return value is an `Object` as well.
 In case of primitive arguments or returns, boxing and unboxing is needed.
 In that case, the analysis needs the JDK to precisely resolve boxings.
-But the IFDS solver in the current state is too inefficient such that the `JavaScriptAwareIFDSAnalysis` gets slow.
+But the IFDS solver in the current state is too inefficient such that the `JavaScriptAwareTaintProblem` gets slow.

 I have decided to implement a reader of the summaries from the *StubDroid* paper.
-Overriding the `useSummaries` field of `ForwardTaintAnalysis` enables the use of those summaries.
+Overriding the `useSummaries` field of `ForwardTaintProblem` enables the use of those summaries.
 With those, there is also no need to load the JDK, which further brings the analysis up to speed.
 > S. Arzt and E. Bodden, "StubDroid: Automatic Inference of Precise Data-Flow Summaries for the Android Framework," 2016 IEEE/ACM 38th International Conference on Software Engineering (ICSE), 2016, pp. 725-735, doi: 10.1145/2884781.2884816.